Deferred repairs to public reported gas escapes

 Changes have been made to the Gas Safety (Management) Regulations 1996

 - Risk-based prioritisation for the prevention of escapes and repairs

 - Examples of deferred repairs

 - Further information on GSMR Regulations 7(4) and 7(10)

 Public reports of gas escapes (PREs) occur when a member of the public calls the national gas emergency service number (0800 111 999), usually to report a smell of gas.
-The Gas Safety Management Regulations 1996 (GSMR) requires gas conveyors to:
+The Gas Safety Management Regulations 1996 (GSMR) (as amended) requires gas conveyors to:

 A gas conveyor can prevent an escape by stopping the flow of gas in the pipe or repairing the source of the escape either temporarily or permanently.